swagtop/bevy-flake/docs/config.md

 The SDK set here should contain the libs for both `x86_64` and `aarch64` arches.

-Beware of issues that can arise if you try to package it yourself by putting an existing one in a tarball, on case insensitive file systems, such as the one used by MacOS.
+Beware of issues that can arise on case insensitive file systems - such as the one used by MacOS - if you try to package it yourself by putting an existing one in a tarball.
+Unpacking this as a fixed-output derivation can result in a messed up, broken SDK.

 ### `macos`